ciathyza/skyrim-optimization-guide-2018/README.md

 ##### USVFS

 **Optional but recommended**: you might want to join the `ModOrganizerDevs` chat channel on Discord ([discordapp.com/invite/JdQvBtn](https://discordapp.com/invite/JdQvBtn)).
-Not only can you get modding-related help from other users there but the `#builds` room provides a download link to the latest USVFS beta version and that's the one you want to use unless there is a final non-beta available in the future.
+Not only can you get modding-related help from other users there but the `#builds` room provides a download link to the latest Mod Organizer and USVFS dev versions and that's the one you want to use unless there is a final non-beta available in the future.

 USVFS is the file system component that Mod Organizer uses for its file virtualization.
 If you download the latest version of USVFS (e.g. link named `usvfs 0.3.1-beta5`) you need to unpack the files and manually copy them to your Mod Organizer installation directory.
 The files needs are: